Apprenticeships vs University: Which Option is Best For You?

 Share this post:

-I finished university two years ago.
-The graduation ceremony was wondrous.
+I remember my graduation ceremony well.
+It was wondrous.

 I didn't have an answer.

-It was at that moment, that I, like so many other young people in the UK, wondered if I had made the right decision.
+At that moment, I wondered if I had made the right decision.
 Should I have gone to university?
 What other options did I have after school?

-The chances are YOU are unsure of which path to take after you leave school or college.
-Have you applied for university?
-Have you considered an apprenticeship?
+The chances are you’re reading this because you might also be unsure of which path to take after you leave school or college.
+That’s okay!

 Do you even know what an apprenticeship really is?
 I didn’t...